Closed Sessions turns 15 - DJ RTC reflects on Past & Present…

 TD: Are there any additional projects on the horizon for Closed Sessions you can share about at this time?

-TD: On October 24th, Closed Sessions is hosted its 15th anniversary party at Avondale Music Hall with a great lineup of special guests.
+TD: On October 24th, Closed Sessions hosted its 15th anniversary party at Avondale Music Hall with a great lineup of special guests.
 What ingredients were essential for you when concepting what that celebration should feel like?

 TD: Lastly for now, can you give our audience a playlist of 15 Closed Sessions’ essentials?